Then we'll make Scar rise

 - The Legend of Zelda: A Link Between Worlds: As part of his plans, the Big Bad Yuga resurrects the A Link to the Past incarnation of Ganon and then, in an ironic inversion of Hijacked by Ganon, somehow absorbs him to become Yuga-Ganon.

-- Mega Man X: Sigma, the Big Bad, can usually bring himself back from the dead.
+- Mega Man X: Sigma, the Big Bad, can usually bring himself back from the dead (and even more usually, he just manipulates somebody through his virus into building a better body for him to inhabit).
 However, in X6, Gate (the main villain of this installment) decides to bring Sigma back with his efforts as a "last resort secret weapon".
 Sigma lampshades it, saying that he doesn't need Gate's help in resurrecting himself; bonus points in that Gate seemingly made Sigma Came Back Wrong (Sigma's more insane and his body still looks broken/unfinished).
+Sure enough, X/Zero destroy him again, but this doesn't keep him down for too long before he's back in X7 on his own (looking far more alive too).

 - Warcraft III: Kel'thuzad is encountered and quickly killed off by Arthas during the human campaign.
 The first half of the Undead campaign involves the now-undead Arthas bringing him back to (un)life as a lich so he can open the portal that will allow the Burning Legion to invade.